WebGoat/WebGoat/README.txt

 Option 1: Run the project on Tomcat within Eclipse
 ---------------------------------------------------

-1. Install a local Tomcat server
+Install a local Tomcat server
-2. Open Eclipse -> File -> New -> Other -> Server -> Apache -> Tomcat -> Next
--> Insert your Tomcat Installation directory
--> Click next and add "webgoat" to the list of configured applications -> Finish
+1. Download and unzip Apache Tomcat from http://tomcat.apache.org.
+Note that Tomcat 7.0 is currently not supported in WebGoat.
-3. Adapt the conf/tomcat-users.xml file of your Tomcat server:
+2. Adapt the conf/tomcat-users.xml file of your Tomcat server:
 <?xml version="1.0" encoding="UTF-8"?>
     <tomcat-users>
       <role rolename="webgoat_basic"/>
       <role rolename="webgoat_admin"/>